erasmosoares/NLP-PSR/README.md

 ## 1 - Data Preparation

-In this data preparation phase, we are preparing the data for an automatic document extraction text app.
+In this data preparation phase, we are preparing the data for an automatic text extraction.

 ```
 01_Pytesseract.ipynb